stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Templates/EWARM/readme.txt

      - STM32F091: to configure the project for STM32F091 devices.
                   You can use STMicroelectronics STM32091C-EVAL.

+     - STM32F030xC: to configure the project for STM32F030xC devices.
+                  You need to use custom HW board to run this project.

+     - STM32F070x6: to configure the project for STM32F070x6 devices.
+                  You need to use custom HW board to run this project.

+     - STM32F070xB: to configure the project for STM32F070xB devices.
+                  You need to use custom HW board to run this project.

  - Rebuild all files: Project->Rebuild all
  - Load project image: Project->Debug